tankf33der/tinyssh-audit/REPORT.md

                     results are not correct for lines of code that can be reached from the degeneration point.
 ```

+Both kem_sntrup4591761 with and without x25519.

+Note: randombytes moved to pseudo variation for TIS satisfy.

 ```
 $ make
 rm -rf *.o *.out mike.c